imr-framework/sar4seq/README.md

 Let us know if you face any problems in running the code or validating calculated values by posting in Issues.

+This code implements the methods and corresponding results shown in Geethanath, S., Kabil, J. and Vaughan, J.T., 2020.
+Radio Frequency Safety Assessment for Open Source Pulse Sequence Programming.
+Safety and Biological Effects in MRI, p.207.

 ### Demos